 PROFESSOR, EDUCATION UNIVERSITY OF HONG KONG

 I also serve as an editor for the CERC Series in Comparative Studies in Education (Springer) and New Directions in the Philosophy of Education (Routledge), and as Deputy Editor for the leading journal in philosophy of education, Educational Philosophy and Theory.
-I am President of the Philosophy of Education Society of Australasia and the Past Director of the Comparative Education Research Centre.
+I am the Immediate Past President of the Philosophy of Education Society of Australasia and the Immediate Past Director of the Comparative Education Research Centre.

 I have experience working in the USA, England, Scotland, Mexico, Turkey, South Africa, the United Arab Emirates, and Hong Kong.
 I grew up in Oregon, and did my MPhil at the University of Cambridge in 'Politics, Democracy and Education', and my PhD in philosophy of education at the University of Illinois at Urbana-Champaign.